The Truth About Castor Oil for Hair Growth

 Castor oil … You’ve probably seen dozens of articles and Pinterest posts suggesting you rub the thick natural substance into your scalp, brows or lashes for incredible growth.
 But can a single ingredient really be the magical that will help you achieve total hair wellness?

 Castor oil is a thick, viscous oil derived from the castor bean (which is technically not a bean at all; it’s a seed!).
 Just like many other seeds and nuts, the castor bean is full of fatty acids so it can be pressed to produce oil.
 It’s a very unique oil — there’s no doubt about that.
 It is the only oil that is primarily composed of ricinoleic acid, a type of unsaturated fatty acid with a variety of properties, including a unique skin-feel and some interesting physiological effects.
+Plus, find out what products you should really be using to get thicker, fuller hair.

 So What’s the Castor Oil Obsession All About?